-Kid's Room Message Board Repurposed Cabinet Doors
+DIY Chalkboard Message Center Repurposed Cabinet Doors

-Kid's Room Message Board Repurposed Cabinet Doors
+DIY Message Board From Repurposed Cabinet Doors

 If you haven't heard of our Thrifty Chicks team, on the second Wednesday of every month my creative junk-loving friends and I come together to transform, upcycle, or repurpose a junk find based on a theme.

-This post contains affiliate links so you can see what products I used or recommend for this project.
+This post contains affiliate links so you can see what products I used or recommended for this project.
 As an Amazon Associate, I earn a small commission from any qualifying purchases at no extra cost to you.
 Thank you for your support!

 Supply List